Lasserini/stine-poulsen-psykoterapeut/TESTING.md

 ## 5. Known Bugs
 - On devices with a viewport height below 600px there is an issue with the dropdown navigation menu.
 The menu is locked in place & doesn't scale, which causes an issue on the very smallest of phones.
-The fix will probably involve slightly reducing the space each list item in the menu occupy.
-Alternately a fix could involve scaling the menu size in accordance to viewport height, or a media query to address the problematic screen sizes.
+Bugfix: Applied a change that makes the menu list items scale with viewport height.
 - There was a validation issue on the about me page.
 The problem was identified as headings being used inside a paragraph.
-A restructuring of the content box fixed the issue.
+Bugfix: A restructuring of the content box fixed the issue.
--